Nourann5/Challenge/README.md

    ```
    openssl version
    ```
-  If it’s not installed, you can install it using your package manager, ex for UBUNTU :
+  If it’s not installed, you can install it using your package manager, ex for Ubuntu :
    ```
    sudo apt update
    sudo apt install openssl